Physical-chemical treatment

 • Remove fine, colloidal and dissolved particles

-Physico-chemical treatment is highly effective in eliminating suspended solids (SS).
-This process also removes some phosphorus, BOD5, COD, TOC (drinking water) and heavy metals.
+A physico-chemical treatment is very effective in removing suspended solids (TSS).
+This process also removes some of the phosphorus, BOD5, COD, TOC (drinking water) and heavy metals.
 Treatment performance depends on a number of aspects and the physico-chemical properties of the effluent.
 Therefore, laboratory tests, called jar tests, must be carried out to determine

 • the most suitable chemical products